New-America-OER-AI-in-Education/oer-alttext/README.md

 ## OpenAI access keys

 OpenAI are kindly supporting this event by providing access.
-You will need to download the `env` file from the [hackathon dropbox](https://www.dropbox.com/scl/fo/xcranzh6fora7nyyqu4wf/ANtNTFNr7nUHHaWi1agegVo?rlkey=lhjg2dg72oiecnwyke0u8x2q9&dl=0), and put it in this project folder named `.env`.
+You will need to download the `env` file from [here](https://www.robince.net/oerhackathon) and put it in this project folder named `.env`.
+The username and password to download this will be provided in the workshop.

 ## Data and Example